hassanRsiddiqi/hassanrsiddiqi/README.md

 - ⚡ Fun fact: Hard Worker
 -->
  I have a passion for learning and sharing my knowledge with others.
 I have written some words on [Medium](https://hassanrsiddiqi.medium.com/) and tweetes on [Twitter](https://twitter.com/HassanRSiddiqi).
 If you found value in something I have created, please feel free to give me a shout out [HassanRSiddiqi](https://twitter.com/HassanRSiddiqi), I would love to see you join.

+ I am interested in and talking about Elixir, Phoenix, JavaScript, Node, and Software Engineering ♥️